K-3D/K-3D.github.io/index.md

 <h2>Free</h2>

 <p>K-3D is Free Software.
 Run it on your choice of platform.
 Adapt it for any purpose.
 Receive it at no cost.
 Share it with your friends.
 All of the K-3D source code is available under the <a href="http://www.gnu.org/licenses/gpl-faq.html">GNU General Public License</a>.</p>

+# Documentation

+Documentation is available at the archived [wiki](http://wiki.k-3d.org).

 # Developing